dgdguk/drs/README.md

 result = drs(2, 3, [1.5, 3])
 ```

-Will produce vectors of length two such that `result[0] < 1.5`, `result[1] < 3`, and `sum(result) == 3`.
+Will produce vectors of length two such that `result[0] <= 1.5`, `result[1] <= 3`, and `sum(result) == 3`.

 ```python
 from drs import drs
 result = drs(2, 4, [2, 3], [1, 2])
 ```

-Will produce vectors of length two such that `1 < result[0] < 2`, `2 < result[1] < 3`, and `sum(result) == 4`.
+Will produce vectors of length two such that `1 <= result[0] <= 2`, `2 <= result[1] <= 3`, and `sum(result) == 4`.

 # Other functions

 Due to the amount of entropy in a floating point being finite, and DRS's nature as a *rescaling* algorithm, it is possible for DRS to exhaust it's source of entropy.
 This behaviour is controlled by the *epsilon* parameter, which defaults to `10**-4`.
-DRS only guarantees that the values returned sum to within *epsilon* of the target utilisation, and that only the part of the result greater than *epsilon* is uniformly distributed.
+DRS only guarantees that the values returned sum to within `sumu*epsilon` of the target, and that only the part of the result greater than `sumu*epsilon` is uniformly distributed.
 If more precision is required, the `set_epsilon(epsilon: float)` function can be used to adjust the epsilon parameter.

 # Limits

 The maximum size of output vector DRS can produce is theoretically capped at 1015 for versions of Python that use 64-bit floats.
 In practice it's expected that this will be too computationally expensive for practical use.
-DRS has been tested to produce output vectors of up to size 200.
+DRS has been tested to produce output vectors of up to size 200, however above 140 it may be necessary to use the optional mpmath support.
+Consult drs.py for more information.